Febrero: Sneak Peek: Bouns Content :

 Did Febrero know about this already?
 He rubbed his stubbled jaw and watched the woman with her back to the backyard.
 He somehow doubted it.

 “Can I have him?”
-Her almond eyes shined with innocence and her wide grin was infectious K’iche had to smile right back at the girl.
+Her almond eyes shone with innocence, and her wide grin was infectious.
+K’iche had to smile right back at the girl.

 “I’ll ask your mom.”

 Artemis squealed with excitement at the prospect of the newly made dog being hers.
-He hoped that she allowed her to keep him.
-It was tough for pets with no owners it besides it would be good for Art.
-He remembered owning many pets as a child.
-With a glance up into his house—his heart squeezed at the sight of her beauty.
+He hoped she allowed her to keep him.
+It was tough for pets with no owners.
+Besides, it would be good for Art.
+He remembered having owned many pets as a child.
+Looking up at his house, his heart squeezed at the sight of her beauty.

 “I’ll be back.”

-He made sure to ward the perimeter with his teotl and walked up the stairs in time watch Febrero go straight to his fireplace.
-Her gaze intent on the tribal mural on top of his mantlepiece.
-Crude and beautiful the acrylic art shifted making hidden swirls of hypnotizing work that had a habit of drawing gifted creatures in to see glimpses of a dark past.
+He warded the perimeter with his teotl and walked up the stairs in time to watch Febrero go straight to his fireplace.
+Her gaze was intent on the tribal mural on his mantelpiece.
+Crude and beautiful, the acrylic art shifted, making hidden swirls of hypnotizing work that had a habit of drawing gifted creatures in order to see glimpses of a dark past.

-The mural reminder for him of what had been and what could be.
+The mural reminded him of what had been and what could be.

-A dying sun, bright and crude on a verge of death like a rotten molted egg–centered with quetzal birds flying away from a large blue bird, its neck long and green.
-Its head yellow with vicious white eyes focuses on its prey.
+A dying sun, bright and crude on the verge of death like a rotten, molted egg–centered with quetzal birds flying away from a large blue bird, its neck long and green.
+Its head, yellow with vicious white eyes, focuses on its prey.
 Two different jaguars.
 One black circling the white with a snarl.
 People decorated with corn and wheat; their mouths agape in horror and anguish.
 Death by a snake figure.

 “Careful.”

 Febrero started swirling around—her hand on her chest.
 Her cheeks flushed a pretty rosy hue.
 Reminiscent of the sunrise in the summer in Chicomoztoc.
 Brown hazel eyes stared wide at him.
-Her gaze on his still healing lips.
-It made his mouth twitched a little.
+Her gaze on his still-healing lips.
+It made his mouth twitch a little.

 Curious little thing.